Caragana arborescens, Siberian Pea Shrub: Planting, Growing, and Care

 - Hardiness Down to -29°C

-After flowering, the tree produces fruits in the form of flat pods measuring about 5 cm long, each containing 4 to 6 seeds.
+After flowering, the tree produces fruits in the form of flat pods, measuring about 5 cm long, each containing 4 to 6 seeds.
 The pods, as well as the seeds, are edible and can be used in cooking.

-The flowering and foliage of Caragana arborescens
+The flowering and foliage of the Caragana arborescens

 Main species and varieties